0xPolygonMiden/miden-client/docs/cli-reference.md

 Creates a new faucet account.

 This command has three optional flags:
-- `--storage-mode <type>`: Used to select the storage mode of the account (private if not specified).
+- `--storage-mode <TYPE>`: Used to select the storage mode of the account (private if not specified).
 It may receive "private" or "public".
 - `--non-fungible`: Makes the faucet asset non-fungible (it's fungible by default).
 - `--extra_components <TEMPLATE_FILES_LIST>`: Allows to pass a list of account component template files which can be added to the account.
 If the templates contain placeholders, the CLI will prompt the user to enter the required data for instantiating storage appropriately.